Stuycs-K/project03-final-10-buffo/README.md

 ### Project Description:

 This project will allow clients to access files from a server – a collaborative text editor.
 The clients will be able to read and modify the files in the server, and the files will be stored in a linked list.
-Each file will have an index, allowing the clients to select a specific file.
-The contents of the file will be printed to the client, who will be able to modify it.
+Files will be stored in a linked list, and the client will be able to select a file to create, open, close, modify, read, or clear.
+The contents of the file will be printed to the client, who will be able to modify it by adding a line or clearing the file.
 The client sends back the modified file to the server.

 ### Instructions: